ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 such as Incidents and Threats, only specify the Owner when retrieving the Collection, as a specific Group is retrieved by a unique ID.

-NOTE: With the additional of write functionality to API V2, Owner roles have become increasingly important.
+.. note:: With the additional of write functionality to API V2, Owner roles have become increasingly important.
 For example, when creating or modifying Resources in a Community or Source, at least a Contributor-level access for that ownership Group must be held.

 Indicators Service
 ~~~~~~~~~~~~~~~~~~